-- Crystal Palace Park has Giant Dinosaurs, a labyrinth, a sandpit, and a boating lake if you’re travelling with kids.
-There are more than 30 heritage-listed sculptures along the lakeside walk where you may see extinct animals.
+- Crystal Palace Park has giant dinosaurs, a labyrinth, a sandpit, and a boating lake if you’re travelling with kids.
+There are more than 30 heritage-listed sculptures along the lakeside walk where you may see extinct stone animals.
 Continue your dinosaur-themed fun in the playground, where you’ll find bones and hatching eggs in the sandpit.

-- Crosby Beach, located approximately six miles north of downtown Liverpool, was similarly created by the same artist.
-This is where you’ll discover the eye-catching public art.
-The installation comprises of 100 life-size cast-iron sculptures strewn across 2km of beautiful shoreline.
+Crosby Beach, located approximately six miles north of downtown Liverpool, was similarly created by the same artist.
+This is where you can discover eye-catching public art.
+The installation consists of 100 life-size cast-iron sculptures strewn across 2km of beautiful shoreline.
 About 0.6 miles out to sea, the figures become more submerged and revealed with the ebb and flow of the tides.
 The original plan called for the iron men to keep travelling about, but as soon as they arrived here, it was clear that they had found their permanent home.

 The calendar of free events in England is jam-packed with celebrations with everything from food to flowers throughout the year.
 Have a look at your local listings to see what free events are going on in your area.

-- London’s Notting Hill Carnival is a weekend-long Caribbean-style extravaganza.
+London’s Notting Hill Carnival is a weekend-long Caribbean-style extravaganza.
 This world-famous street carnival takes place every year on the last weekend of August on the Bank Holiday weekend.
-An estimated 1 million people attend this Caribbean-themed extravaganza, which features traditional music, street food, and dance.
-In addition to the parade on Sunday, the festival has a variety of other events throughout the week.
-The parade is a particular highlight of the event.
+An estimated 1 million people attend this Caribbean-themed festival, which features traditional music, street food, and dance.
+In addition to the parade on Sunday, the festival has a variety of other events throughout the week, but the parade is a particular highlight of the event.

 In England, it’s hard to travel very far without running into our history.
 We’ve just got so much of it.
 In fact, it’s one of the things Americans love so much about visiting England.

-- Wiltshire’s Stonehenge is thought to be more than 5,000 years old but is still a unique and memorable family outing; a remarkable relic of a previous civilisation.
+- Wiltshire’s Stonehenge is thought to be more than 5,000 years old, and is a unique and memorable family outing; a remarkable relic of a previous civilisation.
 Sadly it’s not free if you want to get close, but you can view from afar for free, from the road.

-- The Uffington White Chalk Horse may be found not far from Dorchester.
-On the Ridgeway hillside, the world-famous Bronze-Age Uffington White Horse may be seen galloping across the crest of a beautiful dry valley.
+- The Uffington White Chalk Horse is near Faringdon in Oxfordshire, and dates back as far as 1000BC.
+The 110m long horse can be seen galloping across the crest of a beautiful dry valley.
 The horse is only one of several ancient artefacts found on White Horse Hill and the adjacent high chalkland.